 Including frontline employees in internal communications is an excellent start, but it won’t solve the problem entirely.
 More messages don’t automatically equate to higher employee engagement.
 You need to make sure that your messages are meaningful to frontline employees.

 When you communicate significant changes to essential workers, make it easy to understand how any new initiatives will affect their daily work.
 Anticipate possible questions from frontline employees and answer them in your original message.
+This should be a key part of your internal communication plan anyway.

 For example, if you’re implementing COVID-19 precautions in-store, let employees know how you’ll be supporting them with signage or website updates so they feel supported.